 How to get to Koblenz from Frankfurt

-There are trains direct to Koblenz from Frankfurt.
+If you prefer the ease of taking a train, there are trains direct to Koblenz from Frankfurt.
 The journey takes about an hour and a half and actually goes right along the route you will travel back down on the Rhine River boat tour.
 It takes about 90 minutes.

 The main Koblenz Hbf train station is about a 20-minute walk from the center of town.
 You can change trains to a local train that will take you one station further to Koblenz Stadtmitte.
 This is the center of town and near the main sites and the boat dock.